Quest Game Tuner vs QGO

 Quest Games Optimizer (qgo) is an older tool which accomplishes similar goals to Quest Game Tuner.

-I've gotten some questions about qgo, and they've changed their page to sound similar to mine, so I figured I should address the differences between the two tools.
+So, I figured I should address the differences between the two tools.

 Launching Apps